-The TSAA grant is available undergraduate residents of Tennessee only and is awarded and administered by the Tennessee Student Assistance Corporation (TSAC), Suite 1950, Parkway Towers, 404 James Robertson Parkway, Nashville, TN 37219-5097.
+This grant is awarded to students with financial need and ranges up to 50 percent of the cost of registration fees.
+The TSAA grant is available to residents of Tennessee only and is administered by the Tennessee

+Student Assistance Corporation (TSAC), Suite 1950, Parkway Towers, 404 James Robertson Parkway, Nashville, TN 37219-5097.
 Their toll-free number is 1-800-342-1663.
-Students may apply for this grant by completing the Free Application for Federal Student Aid (www.fafsa.ed.gov) prior to the state aid deadline date of $May\ 1^{st}$ or as indicated on the FAFSA application.
-This grant is not available for students who register for less than half-time enrollment and is only awarded for a maximum of eight semesters.
-TSAA is not available for summer sessions.
+Students may apply for this grant by completing the Free Application for Federal Student Aid.